weaverwhale/docs/src/pages/oncall/starting.md

 ## General Issues

-Generally speaping, there are three types of notifications we see:
+Generally speaking, there are three types of notifications we see:

 1. Bad code / server errors
 1. Oldest unacked messages